>

 Staying with locals nomad families means I get to wake up at 7am, brushes my teeth along with the mother while squatting down.
 The day follows with a breakfast, consisting of traditional milk tea.
 Before that, I had to set up the stove under freezing weather by lighting up dried camel faeces.
 After which, went to see the herds of sheep ensuring all are in good mental health before bringing them together and began sheep shearing.
 Play time in the afternoon after a day of morning work sees me enjoying the little things such as climbing a stone, competing with the local kids who can draw nicer using bare hands and rocks on a barren piece of land.
 Of course not to forget in engaging in Mongolian most famous sport: wrestling under sandy conditions.

 Eating lunch mean sharing horse meat, with everyone taking a bite from the same chunk and pass it around.
 Mongolian daddy take the first bite, passes on to the mummy, kids and to me.
 All eating from the same chunk of meat, the way it is.
 Life is simple isn’t it after all.
-For more information on exploring Mongolia, you can visit the post written found on this link12998329_10153412271077257_1752125899246862210_o
+For more information on exploring Mongolia, you can visit the post written found on this link.

 2) Republic of North Macedonia